aws-samples/code-conversion-using-gen-ai/README.md

 By automating this code conversion process, the project seeks to streamline the task and make it more efficient for the customer.

-- For developers this repo shows how quickly you can build a frontend with Streamlit and point that to Amazon Bedrock to leverage available large language models such as Anthropic Claude 3 Sonnet for achieving a repo level code conversion.
+- For developers this repo shows how quickly you can build a frontend with Streamlit and point that to Amazon Bedrock to leverage available large language models such as Amazon Nova Pro or Anthropic Claude 3.5 Sonnet V2 for achieving a repo level code conversion.

 ## Features
 - Convert source code files from one programming language to another